rajpabari/cs140e-25win/README.md

  - Here is [last year's class for reference][2024]
  - And a short guide on [Should I take CS 140E?](guides/why-140e.md)

-We have an unusually strong and varied staff this year.
-Joe Tan has been our TA since ancient times, and everyone else was star 140E/240LX students from last year:
+We have an unusually strong and varied staff this year --- Joseph Tan has been foundational for living memory, and and everyone else was a star 140E/240LX student from last year:

   - Joseph Tan (dghosef, head TA for all admin stuff)
   - Ammar Ali Ratnani (aratnani)